Using RFID for tracking vehicles at service centers or showrooms

 RFID features relevant for showrooms

 Automotive RFID systems go far beyond just simple lifting gates at service stations.
-Thanks to the information obtained by means of radio signals one can control vehicle access to the territory, track its movement and identify it clearly inside buildings.
+Thanks to the information obtained using radio signals one can control vehicle access to the territory, track its movement and identify it clearly inside buildings.

 Tracking vehicle movement inside and outside buildings

 The platform has a wide range of options for automotive tracking – in closed parking lots and inside service stations.
 The technology works best both for showrooms and car rental companies.
-Using RFID, such companies can get a number of advantages:
+Using RFID, such companies can get some advantages:

 - working process optimization;